CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-linux.md

 ## Final check

-We can test Jekyll is working by checking the version installed.
+We can test Jekyll is working by checking the version installed:
 {% raw %}
 ~~~bash
 jekyll -v